Rep. Carroll Campbell Jr.

 |Representative||South Carolina's 4th District|

 See Also: Bioguide

-Our unique analysis of the bills Campbell sponsored and cosponsored provides insight into their position in the House of Representatives.
+Our unique analysis of the bills Campbell sponsored and cosponsored provides insight into his position in the House of Representatives.

 Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Campbell is shown as a purple triangle. (analysis methodology)

 Some of Campbell’s most recently sponsored bills include...